chaehyeonsong/discocal/README.md

 	(ex) ./main.out 4 3 3 ../sample_imgs/rgb12/ 0.035 0.09
 	(ex) ./main.out 4 3 4 ../sample_imgs/tir12/ 0.03 0.09

-> **Q. How to decide the number of cicles and the radius size?**
-The larger the radius of the circle, the more accurate the observations become.
-The greater the number of circles, the more observations you have, leading to increased robustness.
-Since these two values are in a trade-off relationship within a limited area, adjust them appropriately.
-It is recommended not to exceed 7x5 circles.
 ### :open_mouth: Caution: Check detection results!
 **To get high-quality results, plz check all pixels in the circle are correctly detected like this.**
 <!-- ![sample](./docs/figs/detection_sample.png){: width="100" height="100"} -->